basisproject/paper/support/economic-models/labor_hours.md

   - allows companies in primary economy to
     - fulfill orders in external economy seamlessly (paying laborers their `social_labor_hours` as a result)
     - order inputs to production, adding `social_labor_hours` to their `company.social_labor_hours` at the current conversion rate
-    - companies cannot exchange `social_labor_hours`/currency directly, must happen through orders via Factor
+    - companies cannot exchange `social_labor_hours`/currency directly, must happen through orders via Basis
   - allows individuals to convert `social_labor_hours` to currency via the `banking.individual_rate`

 - raw materials